Miss Chinatown USA: Pageant rules

-Eligibility is limited to unmarried United States citizens of Chinese descent between the ages of 17 and 26, which means the entrant's father must be of Chinese descent.
+Eligibility is limited to unmarried United States citizens of Chinese descent between the ages of 17 and 26, which means the entrant's father or mother must be of Chinese descent.
 Local Chinatown beauty contests were won by the contestant that raised the most funds or sold the most raffle tickets for their family association, but these rules were changed.
 Initially, contestants were required to answer questions posed in Chinese, but by 1965, it was recognized that some, especially those who had not grown up in Chinatown, did not possess the necessary bilingual skills and the committee stopped factoring the Chinese language responses into the results.
 As of 2014, the four scored segments are introduction, talent, swimsuit, and question-and-answer.
+As of 2024, the swimsuit portion was replaced with a form & fitness section.

 The winner of the Miss Chinatown USA title receives a US$10,000 scholarship and, during her reigning year, travels to meet with family associations, officials, and politicians in the United States and abroad as a goodwill ambassador.
 As a national pageant, the titleholder of Miss Chinatown USA also is eligible to enter the Miss Chinese International Pageant, a contest for women of Chinese descent not residing in China.
 For instance, Ni Jiang won Miss Chinatown USA in 2008, then competed in Miss Chinese International in early 2009.

 The first runner-up for Miss Chinatown USA holds the simultaneous titles of First Princess and Miss Chinese Chamber of Commerce.
 Third place is named Second Princess.
 There is a separate award for Miss Talent, given to the contestant who receives the highest talent score.